thagreatjoel/Lumino-Uno/README.md

 | Power consumption       | ⚠️ Higher      | ✅ Low         | ⚠️ Higher        |
 | Best use case           | IoT, Web apps | Control systems | Full systems     |

+## Build & Assembly

+### Components
+- ESP32-WROOM-32
+- ATmega128A
+- CH340 USB to Serial
+- AMS1117 3.3V Regulator
+- Crystal Oscillator for the ATmega
+- Capacitors for decoupling and filtering
+- Resistors for pull-ups and voltage dividers
+- 2-layer PCB

+### Assembly Steps

+1. Start with the power section solder the regulator and capacitors.
+2. Mount the ESP32 module.
+3. Solder the ATmega128A and its crystal.
+4. Add the USB interface with the CH340 chip.
+5. Wire up UART between the ESP32 and ATmega.
+6. Drop in the headers and GPIO pins.
+7. Check everything for shorts and make sure you’ve got good connections.

+### Programming

+- Flash the ESP32 over USB.
+- Program the ATmega with an ISP programmer.
+- Double-check both MCUs flashed successfully.

 # How to Flash
 Dont just over confuse it. its compilicated but not hard. its just a esp and atmega..